geneichinose/Practical_Application_Assignment_17.1/README.md

 ![df_scores.png](./df_scores.png)

 **Findings:**

 1. PCA reduced the number of features needed to train classifiers mainly reducing the number of non-important features by about 17 (53 to 36).
-The percent cumlative variance explaination was 95% with number of principal componets at 36.
+The percent cumulative variance explanation was 95% with number of principal components at 36.

 ![Precision-Recall-Curve.png](Precision-Recall-Curve.png)